 Drink your supplement at roughly the same time every day.
 Doing so will help you establish a routine and ensure that you don’t miss any doses.
 Consider drinking your supplement in the morning, with breakfast, or in the evening, before bed.

-Continue drinking the collagen for several months.
-Collagen supplementation is not a quick fix and it may take several months to see results.
+And once you work out a preferred time of day, continue drinking the collagen for several months.
+Collagen supplementation is not a quick fix, and it may take several months to see results.
 Additionally, you may be more likely to notice a reduction in new wrinkles rather than the removal of existing wrinkles.